cronologic-de/ug_ndigo6g/source/index.rst

 - **Two digital control inputs** for effective **gating and triggering**.

-- PCIe3 x8 with **6000 MB/s throughput** for simple and fast
-  data transfer to most PCs.
+- PCIe3 x8 interface for simple and fast data transfer to most PCs.

 - **Unlimited multihit** capabilities.